mcanela-iese/DataScience/7. HTML data/README.md

 ### Beautiful Soup

 Suppose that a HTML document has been imported to your computer as the Python string `html_str`.
 How can we extract the pieces of information we are interested in?
-There are various approaches (not equally powerful) and no consensus about which is best, bout most practitioners agree that the simplest way to start is that of the package **Beautiful Soup**.
+There are various approaches (not equally powerful) and no consensus about which is best, but most practitioners agree that the simplest way to start is that of the package **Beautiful Soup**.

 You can install Beautiful Soup by entering in the shell (or in the Jupyter console):